ConorOM1/AO-Autoscaler-Operator/README.md

 ```

 ## Contributing
-// TODO(user): Add detailed information on how you would like others to contribute to this project
+Create a PR for review if you would like to contribute to my project

 ### How it works
 This project aims to follow the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).